“Two

 Number two is way more dire and scary, meaning:

-It's so late that unless we pack our shit up and
+It's so late that unless we pack our

 head for home right now, both of our wives will kill us.